ProjectOpenSea/seaport/docs/ZoneDocumentation.md

 ## Further implementation

-We could use something like this, to allow the owner of the zone to execute restricted orders, but its not entirely necessary
+We could use something like this, to allow the owner of the zone to execute restricted orders, but it's not entirely necessary:

 ```solidity
 function executeRestrictedOrderZone(